Palanga International Airport: Foundation and early years

 Since 1993, the number of passengers passing through the airport has been increasing annually.
 Between 1994 and 1997, the passenger terminal was renovated.
 Passenger services and luggage handling was modernized to comply with the requirements of the International Civil Aviation Organization (ICAO).
 Between 1994–1995, the flight control center was refurbished.
 In 1996–1997 the runway surface, and in 1998 the airport apron and taxiways were renovated.
 Since 1997, the airport joined the major international aviation organization ACI (Airports Council International).

+Development since 2000

 After Lithuania became a member of the European Union, passengers in 2004 increased more than 60% in comparison with that of 2003.